Contractors with a table of tools.

 It's important to note that contractor's tools and equipment insurance does not cover general wear and tear.

-A contractor’s tools and equipment policy offers protection for equipment that moves from place to place, such as hand tools, power tools, and small machinery.
+A contractor’s tools and equipment policy covers equipment that moves from place to place, such as hand tools, power tools, and small machinery.
 This policy typically only covers items that are relatively new and inexpensive.

 A covered loss under this policy includes a variety of items and incidents, including: